OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/ConvolutionDisplayFilter.md

   default: <scene_rdl2.__scene_rdl2__.FloatVector object at >

-  a list of kernel values for a custom filter.
-The number of values provided must be the square of an odd number (e.g. 3x3, 5x5, 7x7)
+  <p>a list of kernel values for a custom filter.
+The number of values provided must be the square of an odd number (e.g. 3x3, 5x5, 7x7)<\p>

   <h3>input</h3>